General Description

 Associate Degree Program students are required to register and complete three semesters of student chapel.
 Students will earn half a credit for each semester.

-Student chapel are graded pass/fail.
+Student chapel is graded pass/non-pass.
 Student Chapel “PT211-213” must be taken beginning with the first semester of enrollment at WMU and must be taken consecutively.
 Students register for the course during registration.